Food and books are useful for teaching cultural diversity in early childhood.

 Books are a wonderful, visually tangible way for children to understand about differences.
 Some tried-and-true suggestions:

 If your child has questions about differences in appearances or cultural practices, discuss them openly.
-Teach your child that it is OK to notice differences, learn about them and appreciate them.
+Teach your child that it is OK to notice differences, learn about them, and appreciate them.
 If you do not know much about a particular culture, make the effort to learn something together.

 Teach by example